-Our financial services client vertical continued to be negatively affected due to reduced availability of high quality media at acceptable margins caused by changes in search engine algorithms, acquisition of media sources by competitors and increased competition for quality media.
+Our financial services client vertical has been affected by a number of factors, including the limited availability of high quality media at acceptable margins caused by changes in search engine algorithms, acquisition of media sources by competitors and increased competition for quality media.
 These effects may continue to impact our business in the near future.
+To offset this impact, we have broadened our product set with enhanced click, lead, call and policy products where we expect better monetization to provide greater access to high quality media sources.